jano-wol/simulated_annealing/README.md

 ```

 #### 3. Build
-1. Clone the repository to a desired location
+1. Clone the repository to a desired location:
 ```bash
 git clone https://github.com/jano-wol/simulated_annealing.git
 ```

-2. Review [CMakePresets.json](./CMakePresets.json).
-If the root folder of vcpkg was not cloned to C:\, modify the ``CMAKE_TOOLCHAIN_FILE`` path values twice (once for each build type).
+2. Review the [CMakePresets.json](./CMakePresets.json) file.
+If the root folder of vcpkg was not cloned to C:\, adapt the ``CMAKE_TOOLCHAIN_FILE`` path values twice (once for each build type).

-3. Open Visual Studio and choose 'Open a local folder', then select the root folder of simulated_annealing.
+3. Open ``Visual Studio`` and choose 'Open a local folder', then select the root folder of ``simulated_annealing``.
 Configuration should run automatically and complete successfully.
-Once the configuration is ready, build the project by selecting Build > Build All.
+Once the configuration is ready, build the project by selecting ``Build > Build All``.

 4. Run the UI: simulated_annealing/build/release/bin/graphics.exe